yulonglim/tp/docs/team/wilfredwongkc.md

   * What it does: It shows the total number of students in each class and displays it on the class card.
   * Justification It is better for teachers to know the total number of students in each class with a glimpse
   * Highlight: It updates accordingly everytime a student is added or deleted.
-* Bug Fix: Fixed problem that the `clear` command does not clear the student list
+* Bug Fixed: Fixed problem that the `clear` command does not clear the student list
 * Code contributed: RepoSense link
 * Project management:
   * Created GitHub organisation for my team